 By Patrick Troy

-We have also continued to work closely with our Scottish, Welsh and Irish members, who participate through strong groups which meet regularly in those countries.
-We have worked closely with the governments of those countries and, in particular, have scored some successes in Wales where the delivery of some of our key master plan objectives have finally been realised.
-In Northern Ireland we continue to work well with the Republic in developing that relationship, and have been pleased to support the Irish Parking Association in September.
+We have also continued to work closely with our Scottish, Welsh and Irish members who participate through strong groups that meet regularly in those countries.
+We have worked closely with the governments of those countries; and in particular in Wales have achieved some of our Master Plan objectives including the introduction of moving traffic contraventions.
+In Northern Ireland, we continue to work well with the Republic in developing that relationship, launching a joint Master Plan with the Irish Parking Association in September.
 In particular, we have worked with the ministers in Northern Ireland to find a solution to the private parking sector issues there.

-2013/14 will continue to be a challenge for the association, but I believe, with the development of our business plan, a commitment to professionalism and a stable, hardworking and first class workforce, we can only meet with success going forward.
+I am sure 2014/15 will continue to provide challenges for the Association, but I believe that with the development of our Business Plan, a commitment to professionalism and a first class workforce, we can only meet with success going forward.